fbpx

 Norway Viking Ship timeline

-Norway's history has long been influenced by both the terrain and the Scandinavian climate.
+The history of Norway has long been influenced by both the terrain and the Scandinavian climate.
 Most of the Scandinavian land mass has been covered by ice at least three times.
 Here are the key dates we know about:

-4000 BCE: Farming begins along the Oslofjord at the start of the Neolithic period.
-Tools and techniques arrive from southern Scandinavia.
+4000 BCE: Farming begins in southern Norway, particularly around the fertile Oslofjord region.
+This marks the beginning of the Neolithic period in Norway, as agricultural tools and practices spread from southern Scandinavia.

 Rock Art Centre in Alta, Norway